 Event parse(String description)

 User-defined methods are where your driver does "everything else."
-It is where you implement commands, define callbacks for scheduled events, create callbacks for event subscriptions, etc. Essentially you can do just about anything in a user defined method that you can do in a normal Groovy method.
+It is where you implement commands, define handler methods for schedules or event subscriptions, etc. Essentially you can do just about anything in a user defined method that you can do in a normal Groovy method.